roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 The Swedish study showed a similar pattern.
 Requirements and testing teams often worked from different assumptions, lacked traceability between specifications and verification steps and coordinated too late.
 This fragmented approach slowed delivery and created duplicate effort[^5].

 ## Closing the Gap

+!!! quote

+    "There is nothing so useless as doing efficiently that which should not be done at all."

+    _**Peter F. Drucker**_

 ![20250808-2.png](images/20250808-2.png#only-light)
 ![20250808-2-dark.png](images/20250808-2-dark.png#only-dark)